What Is "ATS-Friendly Resume" & How to Create One

 What is ATS-Friendly Resume?

-An ATS-friendly resume is specifically designed to be easily read and processed by Applicant Tracking Systems (ATS)—the software employers use to screen job applications.
+An ATS-friendly resume is a document designed to be easily read and processed by Applicant Tracking Systems (ATS).
+Generally speaking, ATS-friendly resumes has some key characteristics:

 • Relevant keywords from the job listing to highlight compatibility

-According to the University of Massachusetts Lowell Career Center, these resume scanners process job applications through a systematic six-step evaluation that determines whether qualified candidates advance in the recruitment process.
+According to the University of Massachusetts Lowell Career Center, these resume scanners process job applications through a systematic six-step evaluation:

 Infographic showing the 6-step of how ATS processes your resume: 1) Job requirements setup 2) Ideal candidate profile creation 3) Resume parsing 4) Database storage 5) Algorithmic filtering 6) Analytics and optimization.
 Created by Cake.